gheenie/py-bike-shop/readme.md

 -   `ride()` If all the components are in good working order, a customer can ride the bike.

-    -   If all components are not broken, this should affect the `Bike` `Components`
+    -   If all components are not broken, this should affect the `Bike` `Components`.
+Think about how this would affect the `Component` current state and maximum lifespan.
     -   If all the components are fine or pristine, this should return a print statement about the quality of the ride.
     -   If any are fragile but none are broken, this should return a different print statement about the quality of the ride.